firefox-devtools/profiler/README.md

 yarn start
 ```

-You can also develop the Firefox Profiler online in a pre-configured development environment:
+You can also develop the Firefox Profiler online in a pre-configured development environment.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/firefox-devtools/profiler)

+You can follow the steps described in [settinng up profiler on gitpod](./docs-user/gitpod.md) section to set up a gitpod development environment.

 For more detailed information on getting started contributing.
 We have plenty of docs available to get you started.